HachiRe/random/README.md

 # HachiQU-Random-AI-Generations

-PLEASE REPLACE YOUR_API_KEY with your OPENAI API KEY
+PLEASE REPLACE YOUR_API_KEY with your real OPENAI API KEY

 THIS MADE BY @HachiQU